 Read more about A second opinion at Children's Health provides answers for a patient living with Crohn's disease

-A mother finds answers for her infant daughter with IBD
+A mother finds answers & treatment for her infant daughter with IBD

 When her daughter, Amy, was just 5 months old, Michele noticed blood in Amy's stool while changing her diaper.
 Amy's pediatrician suspected a milk allergy and instructed Michele, who was exclusively breastfeeding Amy at the time, to cut all dairy from her diet.
 When Amy's symptoms worsened, her family was referred to a gastroenterologist in Fort Worth.
 A colonoscopy revealed that baby Amy had ulcers in her colon.

-Read more about A mother finds answers for her infant daughter with IBD
+Read more about A mother finds answers & treatment for her infant daughter with IBD

 An active teen manages his ulcerative colitis and prepares for adulthood